 Coping during the pandemic

-During this period, we’ve adjusted the way we can offer support by replacing our services with online and telephone support (Covid-19 Sight Loss information line 0800 781 1444) as much as possible, until the situation improves.
+During this period, we’ve adjusted the way we can offer support by replacing our services with online and telephone support (call us on 0800 781 1444) as much as possible, until the situation improves.

 We’ve also created a range of ‘hints and tips’ guidance to support your independence and wellbeing during this challenging time.
 Both outdoors and indoors.